 MOSEL VALLEY - GERMANY

 “Not many wine careers can have started off on a more superlative level than Haart’s, yet from my several conversations with him I am convinced that his perfectionism goes hand in hand with rigorous self-criticism that should preclude success going to his head.”

+On his return to Piesport, he took over a small half-hectare plot in the Wintricher Ohligsberg planted with 50-year-old vines, followed by a parcel planted in 1910 in the Piesporter Goldtröpfchen.
 The estate has grown to a little more than four hectares and this is, roughly, where Julian wants it to stay.
 Part of the joy of winemaking, for Julian, is doing everything himself, or with his wife Nadine, or with some friends.
 This is vineyard work, and winemaking, at the most human scale.
 Nearly everything must be done by hand – most of the vineyards are steep as hell and most of them are terraced.
 Even walking through them is a bit hazardous.

 His goal is to make superlative dry wines, but they are brilliant and elegant across the entire range.
 He is striving for vineyard expression rather than just fruit; fermentation is allowed to start naturally, and the cellar temperature is kept at a steady 20ºC.
 Terroir shines through!